Rozanova/Native-App-UX-Course/Syllabus.md

 - Students will compare and contrast Human-Centered Design, Speculative Design, and Critical Design and design critically whether for an experimental artifact or for a practical and realistic one.

+- Students will familiarize themselves with design for accessability and include this knowledge into their designs.

 - Students will build their apps from the ground up, starting from low fidelity hand-drawn prototypes and ending in a high fidelity digital prototype.

 - Students will use rapid prototyping techniques (iterative design) in order to validate their assumptions, gain insight, and steer their designs towards improvement.